 Turner profited from extensive training both within and outside of the Royal Academy (RA) Schools.
 He was admitted to the RA’s Plaster Academy at the age of fourteen, and to the Life Class three years later.
 He gained additional experience coloring prints, working as an architectural draftsman, and designing theatrical sets.
 In the 1790s, he participated in an informal “Academy,” where he joined with Thomas Girtin and other young men in copying from prints, watercolors, and topographical drawings at the home of the physician and alienist Dr. Thomas Monro.

-Watercolors inspired by these tours provided fertile ground for Turner’s technical experimentation and, when used as the bases of print series, helped Turner to disseminate his principles and earn a sizable income.
+Watercolors inspired by these tours provided fertile ground for Turner’s technical experimentation and, when used as the bases of print series, helped him to disseminate his principles and earn a sizable income.
 In the 1810s and 1820s, he produced series of small-scale topographical watercolors in which he evoked forms by layering blocks of color according to a classification system of “light” and “dark” colors that challenged many assumptions of contemporary color theory.
 The watercolors’ light-filled, expressionistic appearance reflects this innovative technique.
 To create details, Turner scraped, blotted, and wiped the paint while it was still wet, and scratched into or drew on dry surfaces.
-Watercolors of English rivers, ports, and coastal scenes served as the basis for mezzotint and engraving series, including the Ports of England (182628).
+Watercolors of English rivers, ports, and coastal scenes served as the basis for mezzotint and engraving series, including the Ports of England (1826–28).
 Turner adapted his watercolor methods to oil paintings, which he built up from foundations of color to create uniquely evocative shapes and glowing forms.

 Turner believed that landscapes could convey a full range of artistic, historical, and emotional meanings, and presented himself as an heir to the great history painters of the past.
 As a young man, he learned to imbue his paintings with powerful expression by studying Piranesi’s imposing architectural fantasies (06.1051.3) and copying works by Renaissance and Baroque masters.
 The legacies of Poussin, Raphael, Titian, and others are evident throughout his oeuvre.
 Turner specifically claimed Raphael and Rome as his inspirations in Rome, from the Vatican.
 Raffaelle, Accompanied by La Fornarina, Preparing His Pictures for the Decoration of the Loggia (1820; Tate, London).

 Turner’s forays into poetry complemented and enhanced the narratives of his landscape paintings.
-In 1798, he began including quotes from poetsfor instance, Milton and Lord Byronas accompaniments to his paintings in RA catalogue entries.
-He first used selections from an original poem, Fallacies of Hope, when he exhibited Snow Storm: Hannibal and His Army Crossing the Alps (1812; Tate, London).
-Excerpts from Fallacies of Hope would accompany many of Turner’s subsequent paintings, though the text was never completed or published.
+In 1798, he began including quotes from poets—for instance, Milton and Lord Byron—as accompaniments to his paintings in RA catalogue entries.
+He first used selections from his unfinished poem “Fallacies of Hope” when he exhibited Snow Storm: Hannibal and His Army Crossing the Alps (1812; Tate, London).
+Excerpts from the poem would accompany many of Turner’s subsequent paintings, though the text was never completed or published.

 Turner elicited strong responses from friends and foes alike.
 On the one hand, he was respected by many colleagues.
 Having become a full member of the RA at age twenty-six, he was elected Professor of Perspective five years later.
-He remained active in the Academy throughout his life, serving in various governing roles which culminated in a brief tenure as acting president in 1845.
+He remained active in the Academy throughout his life, serving in various governing roles that culminated in a brief tenure as acting president in 1845.
 Yet Turner continually elicited disdain from some conservative critics.
 In 1836, a vituperative review lambasting his loose handling inspired John Ruskin to take up Turner’s defense.
-Ruskin’s argument for Turner’s genius ultimately grew into the five-volume Modern Painters (published 184360).
+Ruskin’s argument for Turner’s genius ultimately grew into the five-volume Modern Painters (published 1843–60).
 Upon his death, Turner joined the notable Britons buried in Saint Paul’s Cathedral.
 His bequest of 300 oil paintings and more than 20,000 works on paper soon entered the collection of London’s Tate Gallery.